google/privacy-sandbox-aggregation-service/terraform/README.md

 ## Google Project Setup

+The three necessary components: collector(browser simulator), aggregator1 and aggregator2 can be deployed in the same or separated projects.
+For the latter, repeat the following process until 'Aggregator Environment Setup' for each of the projects.

+Note that the aggregator needs to be deployed before the collector if they are not in the same project, e.g. if you want to deploy the collector and aggregator1 in project A and aggregator2 in project B, project B should be set up before A.

 Create a [Google Cloud Platfrom](https://cloud.google.com) project and note down the project id.
 Install [Google Cloud SDK](https://cloud.google.com/sdk) or if already installed verify it's up-to-date.

 Setup your gcloud.
 Follow the prompts from `gcloud init`, use the project setup above.